-Smart speakers like the Google Home and Amazon Echo could be used to help babies sleep and monitor their breathing and sleeping during the night - all without using a camera.
+Smart speakers and displays like the Nest Hub and Amazon Echo could be used to help babies sleep and monitor their breathing and sleeping during the night - all without using a camera.

 Instead of employing any form of vision sensor, researchers at the University of Washington discovered a way to use white noise, along with the products' microphones and speakers, to understand the physical environment around them.